MarcoSelvatici/Blue/team/README-team.md

 ### Expecto tests

-Enter the `emulator-tests` directory and run with `dotnet run`.
+Enter the `team/editor/src/Emulator/Tests` directory and run with `dotnet run`.

+If you are using windows, you can run them with `run-expecto-tests.bat`.

 ### GUI

-Enter the editor directory and follow the instructions in the README (like Visual2).
+Enter the `team/editor` directory and follow the instructions in the README (like Visual2).

 The editor allows to run the code and see: